Tag Archive | how to protect vegetables in cold weather

 The sun’s path across the sky, in southern North Carolina.

 As an avid vegetable gardener, I will find ways to grow a few rounds of greens and vegetables all through the year.
-I’ll never move to a colder zone if I can’t grow my favorite greens in winter.
+I’ll never move to a colder zone if I can’t grow my favorite greens there in winter.
 The average extreme minimum temperature creeping a bit higher on the thermometer makes it just slightly easier to succeed.

 Return to the top